ON THIS PAGE

 After my sister graduated, I felt a bit lost.
 I began studying voice at Shenandoah College and Conservatory in Winchester, Virginia and was soon on a trail towards the music field.
-I attended Alderson-Broaddus College on a scholarship in West Virginia but Berklee College of Music is where I really wanted to be, so I moved to Boston, MA.
+I attended Alderson-Broaddus College on a music scholarship in West Virginia but Berklee College of Music is where I really wanted to be, so I moved to Boston, MA.

 I was in a couple of cover bands before I met my friends from Hunter’s Moon.
 We were an acoustic trio with cool harmonies performing originals from each of us.
 During this time, I sang on personalized children’s tapes (some very interesting names and fun making animal sounds).
 After Hunter’s Moon disintegrated, my album was born: Road Signs To The Sun.
 I was a featured vocalist on John Donelan’s cd: Our Life And Times which was recorded with the same band.
 I began to play guitar with John; performing as a duo or sometimes with a band to promote our music.

 I needed to branch out on my own, so I started playing more solo gigs.
 I had different line-ups of my band and tried to come up with some interesting band names but nothing stuck.
 In 2008, I released my studio record (with 14 musical guests), Don’t Forget About It.
 During the recording, my good friend from college, Steve and I reconnected.
 That is when The Erinn Brown Band had solidified.
 After performing for a few years and giving my recorded material a different feel, we went into the studio for a Live cd: Erinn Brown Band, Ruled My Life, in 2011.

 I’m always trying to work on new material.
 For the next recording, there are a few collaborations with Alison Keslow, Steve Peabody and Randy Leventhal.
-We've started recording and will have a 9 song CD by the fall of 2022 .
+We've started recording and will have a CD of originals by the spring of 2023 .

 I perform with a band, trio, duo or solo gigs when I’m not teaching private lessons.